[ English | Español | Pyccκuú ]

 The same definition using the ordinal value would be:

-; MSVCRT.printf ORD:742
+; MSVCRT.printf ord.742

 implib msvcrt.dll, ord.742, _printf, __imp__printf

-\sdk\fasm msvcrt.def msvcrt.lib
+\bin\fasm msvcrt.def msvcrt.lib

 flat assembler version 1.67.23 (518320 kilobytes memory)

-3 passes, 35.4 seconds, 460585 bytes.
+3 passes, 21.4 seconds, 845227 bytes.

-Now we have our own msvcrt.lib :-) Or a list of syntax error, duplicate symbols and other sad messages.
+Now we have our own msvcrt.lib.
+Or a list of syntax errors, duplicate symbols and other sad messages.
 Just correct the typos and compile again.
-A ready to use msvcrt.def and a precompiled msvcrt.lib are available in \src\test.
+A ready to use msvcrt.def is available under \src\MSVCRT32.

 In order to call CRT functions in MASM32 using invoke, you need to specify the prototypes.
-There's an example of a header file with CRT prototypes in \src\test\msvcrt.inc.
+There's an example of a header file with CRT prototypes in \src\MSVCRT32\test_masm\msvcrt.inc.
 As an alternative, you can use PROTO instead of externdef syntax.
 For example:

 printf PROTO C :DWORD,:VARARG

 Calling printf() using invoke with the above prototype will generate a call <jmp msvcrt!printf> instead of a direct call msvcrt!printf.
 Direct calls are usually faster.
-It is recommended to prototype the extern functions in the ugly externdef manner:
+It is recommended to prototype the extern functions in the externdef manner:

 cdecl_dword_vararg typedef PROTO C :DWORD,:VARARG